litechain-ai/litechain/README.md

 - ⚡ **Simple Integration:** Just one import—no need to import types or utilities separately.
 - 🧩 **Extensible:** Add as many tools as you want, with custom parameters and logic.
 - 📊 **State Tracking:** Built-in conversation flow and transfer history for debugging and transparency.
+- 💰 **Budget Tracking:** Monitor token usage and costs across all LLM calls with automatic limit enforcement.
+- 🔍 **Custom Embeddings:** Use OpenAI, Cohere, HuggingFace, or your own embedding functions for enhanced vector memory.

 ---